-Before leaving Exhibit 3-6 we need to point out one additional thing.
-Notice from the exhibit that the job cost sheet for job A contains a beginning balance of \$30,000.
+Before leaving Exhibit 3-6, note that the job cost sheet for job A contains a beginning balance of \$30,000.
 We stated earlier that this balance represents the cost of work done during March that has been carried forward to April.
 Also note that the Work in Process account contains the same \$30,000 balance.
 The reason the \$30,000 appears in both places is that the Work in Process account is a control account and the job cost sheets form a subsidiary ledger.
 Thus, the Work in Process account contains a summarized total of all costs appearing on the individual job cost sheets for all jobs in process at any given point in time.
 (Since Rand Company had only job A in process at the beginning of April, job A's \$30,000 balance on that date is equal to the balance in the Work in Process account.)